bbarres/AgrAphid/README.md

   + *several_years*: is the MLG found on several years?
 (1=yes, 0=no)
   + *one_MLG_year*: individuals to keep in order to have only one MLG for each year (ie there could be several times the same MLG, but sampled on different year)
   + *K3_Q1,	K3_Q2,	K3_Q3*: Q-matrix, obtained by averaging the runs belonging to the major solution over 100 runs with K=3
-  + *Clust_K3*: which cluster does the individual belongs too when K=3.
+  + *Clust_K3*: which cluster does the individual belongs to when K=3.
 A threshold of 0.7 was applied (Clust_primary = red cluster, Clust_second = green cluster, Clust_Wild = blue cluster, NA = not assign to a cluster)
   + *K4_Q1,	K4_Q2,	K4_Q3,	K4_Q4*: Q-matrix, obtained by averaging the runs belonging to the major solution over 100 runs with K=4
-  + *Clust_K4*: which cluster does the individual belongs too when K=4.
+  + *Clust_K4*: which cluster does the individual belongs to when K=4.
 A threshold of 0.7 was applied (Clust_primary = red cluster, Clust_Oil = green cluster, Clust_tobacoil = yellow cluster, Clust_Wild = blue cluster, NA = not assign to a cluster)
   + *cor_MP_27,	cor_MP_39,	cor_MP_44,	cor_MP_5,	cor_MP_7,	cor_MP_23,	cor_MP_45,	cor_MP_28,	cor_MP_9,	cor_MP_13,	cor_MP_2,	cor_MP_38,	cor_MP_4,	cor_MP_46*: microsatellite corrected data (coded as the length of the alleles with 3 digits for each allele).
 The "correction" consist of homogenizing the allele for individuals identified as belonging to the same MLG

 + **AgrAphout2.str:** the data set summarizing the STRUCTURE runs performed to analyze individual based genetic clusterisation.
 This data set allows to perform the Delta-K analysis and plot

 + **100str:** a folder containing 15 files that allow the plotting of 100 STRUCTURE runs for each K of interest (from K=2 to K=6)

 + **onebyhost.txt:** microsatellite results for *Myzus persicae* grouped by sampling host.
 For multicopies MLG, only one copy of each MLG by host was kept.
-The data file is formatted as a Genepop file.
+The data file is formatted as a GENEPOP file.

 + **oneclustrap4.txt:** microsatellite results for *Myzus persicae* grouped by genetic clusters for K=4.
 For multicopies MLG, only one copy of each MLG by genetic cluster was kept.
-The data file is formatted as a Genepop file.
+The data file is formatted as a GENEPOP file.

 ## R scripts